Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 Each engine may use its own databases, event bus and automation pipeline allowing multiple bots to improve in parallel.

+## Usage Notes

+Invoke `run_cycle()` to process a single improvement step or register the engine with `ImprovementEngineRegistry` and call `run_all_cycles()` to iterate over all registered bots.
+Provide `state_path` to persist ROI history between runs and set environment variables like `SANDBOX_ENV_PRESETS` when running inside the sandbox to reuse scenario presets.

+## Algorithm Details

+`SelfImprovementEngine` orchestrates a short loop during each cycle:

+1. inspect recent metrics to decide whether the bot should evolve;
+2. optionally apply helper patches through `SelfCodingEngine`;
+3. execute the supplied `ModelAutomationPipeline` to retrain and evaluate the model;
+4. record ROI deltas, update the exponential moving average and write state to disk;
+5. consult `_SandboxMetaLogger` to flag modules that hit entropy ceilings or exhibit diminishing returns.

 ## Alignment flagger integration

 After applying a commit the engine invokes `HumanAlignmentFlagger` on the latest